 Joseph joined Maitland in September 2020, after successfully completing pupillage.
-He is now developing a broad commercial chancery practice, and regularly acts in commercial, insolvency and property disputes.
+He now has a busy and broad commercial chancery practice spanning the whole gamut of Chambers’ practice areas, with an emphasis on civil fraud, commercial, insolvency and property disputes.

-Joseph read law at Magdalen College, University of Oxford, where he took a double first.
+Joseph read law at Magdalen College, University of Oxford, where he took a double first (along with subject prizes and a Scholarship).
 He then went straight onto the BPTC (as a Lord Denning Scholar of Lincoln’s Inn), followed immediately by pupillage, becoming a tenant at Maitland aged 23.
 Alongside his first year of practice, he returned as a Lecturer to Magdalen College, Oxford, to teach the Law of Torts.
+Outside of practice, he maintains a keen interest in legal history, and is a member of the Selden Society for the promotion of English legal history.